Q&A for FH in Westford, MA, Nov 7-10, 2024

 If needed, Test Microphone and adjust volume slider as needed

-Uncheck the box "Automatically adjust microphone volume"
+"Automatically adjust microphone volume"

-Select "Original sound for musicians".
+"Original sound for musicians".

-Uncheck the box "High-fidelity music mode".
+"High-fidelity music mode".
 While HFMM may improve sound slightly for guitar and mandolin, it doesn't do much for fiddle in our testing.
 And HFMM uses extra processing resources and can cause video quality to drop on slower connections.

-Check the box "Echo cancellation" (unless your mic or other sound equipment already does cancellation (RARE), or you are wearing isolating headphones)
+"Echo cancellation" (unless your mic or other sound equipment already does cancellation (RARE), or you are wearing isolating headphones)

-Uncheck the box "Stereo audio"
+Uncheck the box

-Do not select Live performance audio (this is a new feature for synchronization, but it causes problems for FHO!)
+(this is a new feature for synchronization, but it causes problems for FHO!)

 Here's what these audio settings should look like: